Search: In a Dark Dark Wood

 'A rollercoaster of dramatic twists...chilling and suspenseful' Elizabeth Haynes

-Three years later, a young woman called Catherine wakes to find a knife beside her bed, and a note that says: I could have killed you.
+Three years later, mum-to-be Catherine wakes to find a knife beside her bed, and a note that says: I could have killed you.

-Jack’s fifteen now and still in charge.
-Of his sisters, of supporting them all, of making sure nobody knows they’re alone in the house…
+Meanwhile Jack is still in charge - of his sisters, of supporting them all, of making sure nobody knows they're alone in the house, and - quite suddenly - of finding out the truth about what happened to his mother.

 WINNER OF THE DESMOND ELLIOTT PRIZE 2015